 Investors can track the progress they have made toward their retirement goals using Acorn’s mobile app or by logging into their accounts through the firm’s official website.

-Acorns Spend is a checking account offered by Acorns, and it is included in the Personal and Family plans.
+Acorns Banking is a checking account offered by Acorns, and it is included in all of their subscription packages.

 Acorns Spend is provided by Lincoln Savings Bank, a member of the FDIC, which entitles the holder to a protection of up to $250,000 on any funds deposited within the account.

-This checking account comes with a tungsten metal Visa™ debit card with a green finish.
+This checking account comes with a tungsten metal Visa™ debit card for the Personal Plus and Premium subscriptions.
 Customers can set up the Round-Ups feature with this card as a way to deposit money into their Acorns investment account.

 The account does not charge any fees, and account holders can withdraw money for free within a network of more than 55,000 ATMs both in and outside the United States.

 Acorns Early is designed to help parents save for their children’s futures.
 It offers flexibility because it works both as a savings and an investment account.
 The funds within an Early account are invested in Acorns’ Aggressive portfolio (comprising 100% stocks), making the most of children’s long-term investment horizon.